Learn how to use a Mac and Mac OS X

 Application Bundles

-Most applications are packaged into a "Application Bundle", a collection of essential files that are needed to allow the application to run in Mac OS X. Applications bundles are often provided as a "Disk Image" (as a .dmg file) or as a compressed file, most often a "Zip" file or "Stuffit" file.
+Most applications are packaged into a "Application Bundle", a collection of essential files that are needed to allow the application to run in Mac OS X. Application bundles are often provided as a "Disk Image" (as a .dmg file) or as a compressed file, most often a "Zip" file or "Stuffit" file.

-Most applications are packaged into a "Application Bundle", a collection of essential files that are needed to allow the application to run in Mac OS X. Applications bundles are often provided as a "Disk Image" (as a .dmg file) or as a compressed file, most often a "Zip" file or "Stuffit" file.
+Most applications are packaged into a "Application Bundle", a collection of essential files that are needed to allow the application to run in Mac OS X. Application bundles are often provided as a "Disk Image" (as a .dmg file) or as a compressed file, most often a "Zip" file or "Stuffit" file.

 In many cases, the mounting action opens a Window showing you the contents of the Disk Image.
 Some applications show you a very basic window and some show you a Finder window.
 In either case, you will be presented with an icon that represents the Application that is to be installed.
 The example shown in this guide opened a Finder Window as follows:

-To complete the installation of the application drag the icon to the Applications folder.
-In this example, the Applications folder has been placed in the Dock.Mac OS X will copy the application and once complete, you will see the application icon added to the Applications folder.
+Mac OS X will copy the application and once complete, you will see the application icon added to the Applications folder.
 When the icon is visible in the folder, it means that the application has been installed.
-Note that Apple recommends that you install all Applications in the Applications folder.

 Installers

-Installers simplify the installation process by either presenting you with instructions or walking you through a wizard.
+Installers simplify the installation process by either presenting you with instructions or walking you through an installation wizard.
 The example below demonstrates the first screen of Apple's Backup application.
 Note the items on the left side of the installer.
 These represent the various steps for the installer program and are reached via a step-by-step navigation through the installer.

 Last Steps